 - 6. Competitors must report for scrutiny with their vehicles clean and complete in all respects at the time specified in the SR's. - 7.
-At scrutiny the following must be produced for inspection, in addition to log books: - CARS - i) Approved fire retardant clothing (including recognised racing shoes/boots), crash helmet (with goggles or visor in the case of open cars) and gloves.
+At scrutiny the following must be produced for inspection, in addition to log books: - CARS - i) Approved fire retardant clothing (including recognised racing shoes/boots), fire extinguisher as per SSR 2 A iii), crash helmet (with goggles or visor in the case of open cars) and gloves.